Welcome Spring With This Colourful Egg Carton Flowers Craft

-April showers bring May flowers, and after the long, snowy winter we’ve had, we can’t wait to see our gardens dotted with colour again.
+April showers bring May flowers, and after the winter we’ve had, we can’t wait to see our gardens dotted with colour again.

 You'll Also Love: Coffee Filter Monarch Butterflies

-Do you remember the paper plate garden craft we made last spring?
-The kids really enjoyed that craft, so we decided to make another garden craft this year, using different materials.
+Do you remember our paper plate garden craft?
+The kids really enjoyed that craft, so we decided to make another garden craft, using different materials.
 This time, instead of using paper plates for our canvases, we’re using styrofoam produce trays.
 And instead of using artificial flowers, we’re making our own flowers out of cardboard egg cartons.

 What you’ll need:

 - craft sticks

 Note: If your trays had meat packaged on them, be sure to run them through the dishwasher to sterilize them before crafting with them.